-On or about November 4, 2020 (the "Auction Date"), D.R.
-Horton was the successful bidder at ASLD Auction No. 53-120190 for certain land comprising approximately 2,783 acres, including the District land (the "District Land"), located within the planning boundaries of the City of Apache Junction, Pinal County, Arizona (the "Auction Land").
-D.R.
-Horton made a down payment to ASLD of \$24,550,000 (approximately ten percent (10%) of the purchase price for the Auction Land and ASLD issued Certificate of Purchase No. 53-120190 (the "Certificate of Purchase") to D.R.
-Horton to evidence D.R.
-Horton's right to acquire the Auction Land) and obligation to pay the balance of the purchase price with interest over twenty-five (25) years as D.R.
-Horton obtains patents for parcels of the Auction Land.
-D.R.
-Horton entered into the Brookfield Purchase Agreement with Brookfield Homes (together with its successors and assigns), pursuant to which D.R.
-Horton agreed to sell, and Brookfield Homes agreed to purchase the real property within the boundaries of the District, which is approximately one-half of the Auction Land (the "Brookfield Designated Property").
-All of the Brookfield Designated Property is District Land.
-As of the date of this Official Statement, D.R.
-Horton, at the instruction of the Developer pursuant to the Brookfield Purchase Agreement, patented approximately the portion of the Brookfield Designated Property that is the subject of the Bonds, but neither D.R.
-Horton nor the Developer have any obligation to pay interest or principal payments with respect to the Auction Land or to patent additional Auction Land prior to the maturity date of the Certificate of Purchase, i.e., November 4, 2045.
-The Developer may, in its sole discretion, elect not to acquire additional land in the District, elect to discontinue development of the Brookfield Designated Property, or elect to discontinue construction and sales of homes within Assessment Area No. 3.
+On or about November 4, 2020 (the "Auction Date"), the Developer was the successful bidder at ASLD Auction No. 53-120190 for certain land comprising approximately 2,783 acres, including the District land (the "District Land"), located within the planning boundaries of the City of Apache Junction, Pinal County, Arizona (the "Auction Land").
+Horton made a down payment to ASLD of approximately ten percent (10%) of the purchase price for the Auction Land and ASLD issued Certificate of Purchase No. 53-120190 (the "Certificate of Purchase") to Horton to evidence Horton's right to acquire the Auction Land and obligation to pay the balance of the purchase price with interest over twenty-five (25) years as Horton obtains patents for parcels of the Auction Land.
+Horton entered into a purchase and sale agreement with Brookfield Homes Holdings, LLC (together with its successors and assigns, "Brookfield"), pursuant to which Horton agreed to sell, and Brookfield agreed to purchase, approximately one-half (1⁄2) of the Auction Land.
+None of the Auction Land that is the subject of the purchase and sale agreement with Brookfield is District Land.
+Horton patented the portion of the Auction Land that is the subject of the Bonds, but Horton has no obligation to pay interest or principal payments with respect to the Auction Land or patent additional Auction Land prior to the maturity date of the Certificate of Purchase, i.e., November 4, 2045.
+Horton may, in its sole discretion, elect to discontinue development of the District Land or discontinue construction and sales of homes within Assessment Area No. 7.

-Concurrently with the delivery of the Certificate of Purchase, ASLD and D.R.
-Horton entered into the Participation and Infrastructure Contract Regarding ASLD Sale No. 53-120190 (the "Participation Contract" and together with the Certificate of Purchase, the "ASLD Documents"), with respect to the Auction Land and certain adjacent land that is owned by ASLD (the "Retained Property").
-The Developer assumed certain obligations under the Participation Contract pursuant to the Brookfield Purchase Agreement.
-Pursuant to the conditions described in the Participation Contract, D.R.
-Horton agreed, among other things: (1) to zone and otherwise entitle the Auction Land and Retained Property in accordance with the terms of the Participation Contract, (2) following entitlement, to construct certain improvements for the benefit of the Auction Land and Retained Property, and (3) upon sales by D.R.
-Horton of all or portions of the Auction Land, to pay ASLD a participation payment in accordance with the terms of the Participation Contract.
-Among other things, the Participation Contract permitted D.R.
-Horton to cause all or portions of the Auction Property (prior to issuance of patents to D.R.
-Horton) to be included within the boundaries of the District in accordance with A.R.S.
+Concurrently with the delivery of the Certificate of Purchase, ASLD and Horton entered into the Participation and Infrastructure Contract Regarding ASLD Sale No. 53-120190 (the "Participation Contract"), with respect to the Auction Land and certain adjacent land that is owned by ASLD (the "Retained Property").
+Pursuant to the conditions described in the Participation Contract, Horton agreed, among other things: (1) to zone and otherwise entitle the Auction Land and Retained Property in accordance with the terms of the Participation Contract, (2) following entitlement, to construct certain improvements for the benefit of the Auction Land and Retained Property, and (3) upon sales by Horton of all or portions of the Auction Land, to pay ASLD a participation payment in accordance with the terms of the Participation Contract.
+Among other things, the Participation Contract permitted Horton to cause all or portions of the Auction Property (prior to issuance of patents to Horton) to be included within the boundaries of the District in accordance with A.R.S.
 Sections 48-701, et seq., and to authorize the District to issue general obligation bonds to provide moneys for public infrastructure purposes, levy ad valorem property taxes for the payment of debt service on the general obligation bonds and operation and maintenance expenses of the District and to levy assessments of the costs of public infrastructure purposes; provided, however, pursuant to A.R.S.
 Section 37-252, the portion of the Auction Land within the boundaries of the District still owned by ASLD is not subject to taxation until ASLD issues a patent to such Auction Land or until seven (7) years after the Auction Date, whichever occurs first.